 The Electronic Fund Transfers we are capable of handling for consumers are indicated below, some of which may not apply to your account.
 Some of these may not be available at all terminals.
 Please read this disclosure carefully because it tells you your rights and obligations for these transactions.
 You should keep this notice for future reference.

 (a) Prearranged Transfers.

 Preauthorized credits.
 You may make arrangements for certain direct deposits to be accepted into your checking and/or savings account(s).

 Preauthorized payments.
 You may make arrangements to pay certain recurring bills from your checking and/or savings account(s).
-(Preauthorized payments from savings or money market accounts are limited to 6 per month.)
+(Fees may apply.)

 (b) Telephone Transfers.